OpenNMS/oce/INSTALL.md

 * Java 8
 * An instance OpenNMS Horizon 24.0.0
 * A Kafka broker (or cluster) running Kafka 0.11.x or greater
+* A copy of the latest OCE plugin RPMs
+ * Download these artifacts from the latest build on https://circleci.com/gh/OpenNMS/oce/tree/master

 ## OpenNMS Configuration